excelsimon/ReinforcementLearning/parl_practice/gym/BipedalWalker/README.md

 ## DDPG_v1
 - The BipedalWalker can move forward to the far end with single leg, aha, BipedalWalker-V3.mp4 show this and it takes 27 seconds.
 - After about 100w steps, the mean reward of 5 test episode reaches 51.498.
-- GIF file is shown below:
+- GIF file is shown below
 <div align="center"><img src="./BipedalWalker-V3.gif"/></div>

 ## DDPG_V2